nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/persistence-architecture/vcs.md

 ## Easy Schema Migration

-With VCS, schema changes in Nuxeo are automatically propagated to the SQL level (columns are added as needed, and you are warned about extra unused columns).
+With *VCS*, schema changes in Nuxeo are automatically propagated to the SQL level (columns are added as needed, and you are warned about extra unused columns).
 If you change a field type, you can just do `ALTER TABLE` to change the column type.

 ## Easy and Safe Hot Backup